-Along with the biological parent, the step parent can find ways to restore hope in your step children.
+Along with the biological parent, the stepparent can find ways to restore hope to your stepchildren.
 Your spouse is a great source of information, they love their children more than anybody else does and they know them pretty well.
-They can shed light to areas that you may are struggling to understand about your step children.
+They can shed light on areas that you may are struggling to understand about your stepchildren.

 Whatever the background of your spouse or yourself, you can resolve to change the negative patterns and build something new.
 You have the power to build a sense of belonging in your stepchildren.
 You can change the atmosphere in your home by following the simple steps I’ve listed above, but you need to do it with a sincere heart and genuine concern for your stepchildren.